Abstract divisorial spaces and arithmetic intersection numbers

-By \cref{S-nef invariant under birational}, this does not depend on the choice of $\varphi$ and satisfies \ref{first property N'}, \ref{second property N'}.
-Uniqueness is clear and property \ref{third property N'} follows from \cref{cor:arith nef stable under algebraic field extension}. \end{proof}
+By \cref{S-nef invariant under birational}, this does not depend on the choice of $\varphi$ and satisfies \ref{first property N'}, \ref{second property N'}. {Uniqueness is clear and property \ref{third property N'} follows from \cref{cor:arith nef stable under algebraic field extension}.} \end{proof}

-\begin{remark} We use \cref{prop: S-nef cone} to generalize the notion of $S$-nef adelic divisors to any proper variety $X$ over $K$.
-The elements of $N_{S,\Q}'(X)$ and the underlying adelic $\Q$-line bundles will be called \emph{$S$-nef}.
-We claim that this notion is stable under tensor product and under pull-back.
+\begin{remark} We claim that $N_{S,\Q}'(X)$ is stable under tensor product and under pull-back.
 The first claim is immediately clear from {\cref{prop: S-nef cone}}.
-For projective varieties, the second claim follows from \cite[Proposition 9.1.7~(2)]{chen2022hilbert} and hence follows for proper varieties from {\cref{prop: S-nef cone}}. {It follows easily from \cref{prop: S-nef cone} that the cone $N_{S,\Q}'(X)$ is closed with respect to the finite subspace topology of $M_{S,\Q}(X)$.} \end{remark}
+For projective varieties, the second claim follows from \cite[Proposition 9.1.8~(2)]{chen2024positivity} and hence follows for proper varieties from {\cref{prop: S-nef cone}}. \end{remark}